pgstef/pgstef.github.io/_drafts/introduction_to_postgresql_automatic_failover.md

     op notify timeout=60s
 ```

-The `pgsql-ha` resource controls all the PostgreSQL instances `pgsqld` in your cluster, decides where the primary is promoted and where the standbys are started.
+The `pgsql-ha` resource controls all the `pgsqld` PostgreSQL instances in your cluster, decides where the primary is promoted and where the standby is started.

 ```bash
 # pcs -f cluster1.xml resource master pgsql-ha pgsqld notify=true